 FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.

-The Patient Protection and Affordable Care Act (ACA) guarantees coverage of a number of essential health services and cancer screenings at no cost to the patient.* This has allowed many Americans to access care that they might not otherwise have been able to afford.
+The Patient Protection and Affordable Care Act (ACA) guarantees coverage of a number of essential health services and cancer screenings at no cost to the patient.* This has allowed many Americans to access care that they might not otherwise be able to afford.
 As many in the hereditary cancer community have learned, however, health insurers are not required to cover cancer screenings beyond those mandated in the ACA, which are focused on the “average risk” population.
 Members of our high-risk community often struggle to get coverage for earlier, more intensive cancer screenings and risk-reducing surgeries.
 This is why FORCE has developed sample appeal letters for a variety of screening and preventive services.

 Under the ACA, any preventive service receiving a grade “A” or “B” from the U.S. Preventive Services Task Force (USPSTF) must be covered by most group health plans with no out-of-pocket costs to the patient.
 This includes important screenings for cervical cancer (women ages 21-65), colorectal cancer (adults ages 50-75), and mammograms (women ages 40-74), as well as BRCA genetic counseling and testing for women who are suspected to be at increased risk of breast or ovarian cancer.